mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-11-29-uinstalling-levers-in-your-nervous-system.md

 Most people imagine “hijacking” as something dramatic — manipulation, abuse, coercion.
 But the reality is quieter:

-> Anyone can hijack you once they find the lever into your nervous system.
+> Anyone can hijack you once they find the lever in your nervous system.

 Sometimes the lever is emotional: